AVEVA/OMF-Docs/docs/Link_Type.rst

 Name                Value
 =================== ======================================
 ``typeid``          Optional id of the type.
 If omitted,
-                    group is expected.
+                    containerid is expected.
 ``containerid``     Optional id of the container.
 If
-                    omitted, type is expected.
+                    omitted, typeid is expected.
 ``typeversion``     Optional version of the type to be
                     linked to or from.
 If omitted
                     version 1.0.0.0 is assumed.